Microsoft Unified Enterprise Support

 For the first time, high severity (level A), mission-critical tickets are now taking weeks, not hours, to fix at Microsoft.

-Unfortunately for some enterprises that have combined their Unified Support (formerly Premier) agreement with their Microsoft Enterprise Agreement (EA), they are now locked into a less-than-ideal support experience for 3 years and may be forced to either staff up their internal helpdesk team or use a third-party provider in parallel with Microsoft.
+Unfortunately for some enterprises that have combined their Unified Support (formerly Premier) agreement with their Microsoft Enterprise Agreement (EA), they are now locked into a less-than-ideal support experience for 3 years and may be forced to either staff up their own internal unified service desk team or use a third-party provider in parallel with Microsoft.

 Microsoft Unified Failing to Scale